danielsaidi/website_danielsaidi/_posts/2014/2014-09-03-using-swift-protocols-in-objective-c.md

 ---
-title:  "Using Swift protocols in Objective-C"
+title: Using Swift protocols in Objective-C
 date:  2014-09-04 15:15:00 +0100
-tags: 	ios objective-c swift dependency-injection
+tags:  ios objc swift dependency-injection
 ---

 I am currently creating two new games for iOS.
 One is made in Swift and SpriteKit, while the other is made in Objective-C and UIKit.